 Medicare Part D is a prescription drug insurance program authorized by Congress in 2003 as part of the Medicare Modernization Act.
 Unlike Original Medicare (Part A and Part B), which is administered by the federal government, Part D plans are offered and administered by private insurance companies regulated by Medicare.
-Although each company offering Medicare Part D in New Mexico must provide a minimum level of coverage required by the Centers for Medicare and Medicaid Services (CMS), they are free to set their own benefits and exclusions.
+Although each company offering Medicare Part D in New Mexico must provide a minimum level of coverage required by the Centers for Medicare and Medicaid Services (CMS), they have some flexibility in setting their extra benefits and member costs.

 For you as a consumer, this means that plan premiums, deductibles, copayments, and coinsurance amounts may differ from plan to plan.
 There may also be other rules and regulations specific to each plan.

-If you are shopping for Medicare Part D in New Mexico, be sure to get all the details so you know what your costs and benefits will be, since they may vary significantly by insurance company.
+If you are shopping for Medicare prescription drug coverage in New Mexico, be sure to get all the details so you know what your costs and benefits will be, since they may vary significantly by insurance company.

 What does Medicare Part D in New Mexico cover?

-All Medicare plans with prescription drug benefits use a formulary, which is a list of prescription drugs covered by the plan and the benefits available for each one.
+Every Medicare prescription drug plan uses a formulary, which is a list of prescription drugs covered by the plan and the benefits available for each one.
 Formularies may change at any time but you will be given notice when necessary.
 By law, the formularies must include at least two different medications in each class of drugs defined by Medicare, although most plans cover more than two.
 They must also cover essentially all medications in the following classes: